Mid0aria/owofarmbot_stable/README.md

                 "webhook": true, / true or false (boolean) "webhookurl": "xxx"  / If you set webhook to true, enter your webhook url here "desktop": {
-                    "notification": true, / true or false (boolean) "prompt": true / true or false (boolean) },
+                    "force": true, / true or false (boolean).
+Force the bot to show alert when detect captcha "notification": true, / true or false (boolean) "prompt": true / true or false (boolean) },